-Whether it's freelancing or looking for a job at a studio or company, your portfolio is the first impression you will make to your potential client or employer.
+Whether it's landing a client or looking for a job at a company, your portfolio is the first impression you will make to your potential client or employer.
 Here are a few tips from a designer who's been through the interview process, and on the other side of hiring designers for our team:

-What confuses us the most is seeing a multitude of categories from a Designer such as UI/UX, Illustration, Graphic Design, Photography.
+What confuses us the most is seeing a multitude of categories from a designer such as UI/UX, illustration, branding, photography on their website.
 It begs the question - what is this person looking for?
-Sure, it may give the employer a huge range of what you can do, but if the portfolio shows a few snippets of various fields, it loses focus and it makes us think twice of what your expertise really is.
+Sure, it shows the employer that you have a huge range of skills, but if the portfolio shows a few snippets of various fields, it loses focus and it makes us think twice about what your expertise really is.

-What if you don't have enough projects to showcase a specific skill that you want to be employed in?
+What if you don't have enough projects to showcase your skills?

 Make it up!
-Create a fictitious brand and go nuts on it.
-Create a branding system, packaging design, website design and even social media templates.
+Create a fictitious brand and run far with it.
+Build a comprehensive project with a branding system, packaging design, website design and even social media templates.
 A brand doesn't always have to be real in order for you to showcase what you can do.
 We're often impressed by designers who take sample projects far because it makes us excited about what they'll do with a client project.

 Along with focus, only show your best work.
 Never fall into the misconception that you need to show every single piece of work you've done in college and beyond.
 Put the work you're most proud of at the very top of your portfolio (as those get the most views), and choose other projects that you are confident about.
 Sometimes a weak project distracts the employer from your strongest work and makes us think twice about your skillset.

 Show Your Process

-Sketches, thought processes or any behind the scenes that show your process are great for employers and potential clients to understand how you work.
+Sketches, thought processes or any behind-the-scenes that show your process are great for employers and potential clients to understand how you work.
 These can be on your Instagram, your project page or a blog post.
 Start with the backstory of the project or problem you're solving, and tell us the story of how you got to the final solution of your innovative design.

-Like it or not, designers have to be great writers as well - whether that's presenting concepts to a client, drafting up project proposals or even writing an email.
+Like it or not, designers have to be great writers as well - whether it's presenting concepts to a client, drafting up project proposals or even writing an email.
 For our team, we pay attention to a candidate's design skills, and their communication skills in the way they write about their project on their website.
 Overall, designers need to know how to write clearly and effectively, so hone your skills as a writer as well!
 Sometimes your emails to your employers are a first impression that they pay attention to.

 If you need a good resource, check out On Writing Well by William Zinsser.

-Trust me, doing this will ease your nerves and help you feel much more prepared for any questions that the employer will ask you.
+Trust me, doing this will ease your nerves and help you feel much more prepared for any questions that the employer or client will ask you.

 Do you still have questions about creating a portfolio?
 Wish someone can take a look at your portfolio and provide feedback?
 We got you!
-We provide 1 hour portfolio reviews (for free!) because we know how hard it is to create a portfolio that is effective and memorable.
+We provide 30 minute portfolio reviews because we know how hard it is to create a portfolio that is effective and memorable.

 Email us at email@example.com with your name, portfolio/website and what job/client you're hoping to get.
 We'll reach out to you if we have time slots available!